Terms and conditions of the sale of services by CY4OR LEGAL Limited (CYFOR)

 (d) is required to be disclosed by law, but then only to the extent so required.

-11.1.
-Without prejudice to any other rights or remedies which may arise, either party may terminate the Contract without liability to the other (save for the Customer’s liability to the Supplier as set out in Condition 6.4) on giving the other party not less than three months’ written notice.
+11.1 Without prejudice to any other rights or remedies which may arise, either party may terminate the Contract without liability to the other (save for the Customer’s liability to the Supplier as set out in Condition 6.5) on giving the other party not less than one months’ written notice, except where the service is for IT support or Cyber recurring revenue, in which case the term for the customer will be a minimum 12 month period and only after the 1st anniversary can notice to terminate the contract be given with one months’ notice .

-11.2.
-Without prejudice to any other rights or remedies which may arise, the Supplier may terminate the Contact immediately on giving notice if:
+11.2 Without prejudice to any other rights or remedies which may arise, the Supplier may terminate the Contract immediately on giving notice if:

 (a) the Customer commits a material breach of any of the terms of the Contract and, where the breach is remediable, fails to remedy that breach within 14 days of being notified in writing of the breach; or